-Program Coordinators: Tamara Lasley • tlasley@vhcc.edu •

-(1 year beginning in summer term)
+Program Coordinators: Tamara Lasley • tlasley@vhcc.edu • 276-739-2503 Length: Three semesters (1 year beginning in summer term)

 Purpose: With the increased development of business, industry, and government in Virginia, there is a need for qualified personnel in information systems technology and web design.
 This certificate program is designed to train personnel for full-time employment upon completion of the course requirements.
 In addition, the curriculum furnishes the student the option to transfer into the AAS degree programs.